 Press mixture firmly into a greased and lined 20cm loaf pan or cake pan.
 Bake for approx. 45 mins until cooked through and golden on top.
 If adding the glazed brush this on generously 10 mins before the end of the cooking time I found it tended to burn of added at the beginning of the cooking time).

-Let the loaf sit for 10 mins before turning out of tin.
+Let the loaf sit for 10 mins before turning out of the tin.

 - 2 tbs tomato puree